Yvonne Orji's Emmys Hairstyle Made A Powerful Statement

 Cardboard cutouts of nominees, over 100+ attendees on-screen at the Staples Center, and hand sanitizer in a statue are just a few of the ways the socially-distanced Emmy Awards played out this year.
 Still, celebrities like Yvonne Orji made it clear that one thing remains the same: The annual award show is always an opportunity to dress up and make bold statements with your outfits and glam (even from your couch).

-The Insecure actress and first-time nominee got ready for her big night with a gorgeous and powerful hairstyle: a Black power first carved into her tapered fro.
-"NUFF✊🏾 SAID🖤," Orji captioned the photo revealing her final award show look.
+The Insecure actress and first-time nominee got ready for her big night with a gorgeous and powerful hairstyle: a Black Power fist carved into her tapered fro.
+"NUFF✊🏾 SAID🖤," Orji captioned the photo, revealing her final award show look.
 Professional groomer Mickey West-Potts was responsible for Orji's statement-making buzzcut and celebrity stylist Mary Daniels styled it to perfection.

 Advertisement

-Fans immediately took to Orji's Instagram comment section to show love for her new look and its meaning, with thousands of power fist emojis in the comments.
+Fans immediately took to Orji's Instagram to show love for her new look and its meaning, with thousands of Black Power fists flooding her comments.
 "Already a winner!
 Beautiful ✊🏿✊🏿," one supporter wrote.
 "When you go to the Emmys looking like an award!!!!
 Yasssss," wrote another.

-Orji's look is proof that while circumstances are different this year, there's always an opportunity to show pride and deliver a message, especially for Black lives, making her Emmy's beauty look the ultimate winner in our book.
+Orji's look is proof that while circumstances are different this year, there's always an opportunity to show pride and deliver a message — especially for Black lives and racial justice — making her Emmys beauty look the ultimate winner in our book.